D0tNet4Fun/Automation.TestFramework/README.md

 	private void VerifyUserIsLoggedIn() {...}
 }
 ```
-Note: this changes a fundamental concept of Xunit, where a test method is viewed as a test case and the test class is viewed as a collection of related test cases.
+Note: this changes a fundamental concept of xUnit, where a test method is viewed as a test case and the test class is viewed as a collection of related test cases.
 For us, the test case is the test class.

 ### Running the test case
 When the test runner discovers the test case, the only test method visible is the one marked as *Summary*.
 This is rendered using the description, i.e. _Login to web site_.